fastrgv/hbox/README.md

 ## Description

-Hbox is a commandline-terminal sokoban solver written in Ada; a single step box search that uses the Hungarian Algorithm, and a reverse solution technique.
+Hbox is a commandline-terminal sokoban solver written in Ada; a multiple step box search that uses the Hungarian Algorithm, and a reverse solution technique.

 It is "generic" in the sense that it contains no domain specific strategies.